ajaychauhanAI/NEXA-GUARD/README.md

 > **Student → Warden → Security Gate → Parent → Hostel Administration**

-The platform is designed to move hostel operations from a basic paper/register workflow to a **verified, automated and intelligence-driven movement lifecycle**.
+The platform transforms hostel movement from a basic register workflow into a **verified, policy-aware and intelligence-driven movement lifecycle**.

 ```text
 MOVEMENT EVENT